larryhastings/big/README.md

 [head] <-> [1] <-> [2] <-> [special] <-> [3] <-> [4] <-> [5] <-> [tail]
 ```

-a *reverse* iterator would see the list like this:
+a *reverse* iterator would "see" the same list like this:

 ```
 [tail] <-> [5] <-> [4] <-> [3] <-> [special] <-> [2] <-> [1] <-> [head]